shakeel-faiz/FF/01Jan-15/03-cdx-coreldraw.md

 ## How to open CDX file?

-Programs that open CDX files include
+CDX files can be opened by the following programs

 - **CorelDRAW Graphics Suite 2023** (Free Trial) for Windows